- Guiding Principles

 Gatherings and Recreation

-The CECBR Medical Team cannot stress strongly enough that campers and their families avoid the following activities during the 10-day lead up to camp, beginning on Thursday, June 17th:
+The CECBR Medical Team cannot stress strongly enough that campers and their families avoid the following activities:

-- attending indoor movies, shows, professional sporting events, concerts, or similar performances
+- attending indoor events including, movies, shows, professional sporting events, or similar performances

 - indoor restaurants